 Hospital stays are one of the biggest sources for problems with medications.
 “Medicines are often started in the hospital when a patient is very ill,” Pacala says.
 “They are often continued automatically once the patient is released, so caregivers must work with their doctors to reevaluate the purpose and need of each and every drug.”

 Do you have any tips or helpful hints when handling multiple prescriptions?
-Please comment below and help out a fellow caregiver who might be in need of some advice.
+Read the comments below for more tips that can help out a caregiver who might be in need of some advice.